XiangziMeng/producer_consumer_demo/README.md

-# Python implementation of producer-consumer model with multithreading
+# Python implementation of producer-consumer solution with multithreading

 ### Introduction
 This is my python implementation for producer-consumer model with multithreading, which is